-- Identify, capture, synthesize, and share lessons learned for knowledge development and to build the capacity of stakeholders. - Apply innovative approaches and promote good practices to support the implementation and delivery of concrete and sustainable programme results. - Research and report on best and cutting edge practices for development planning of knowledge products and systems. - Participate as a resource person in capacity building initiatives to enhance the competencies of clients and stakeholders.
+Identify, capture, synthesize, and share lessons learned for knowledge development and to build the capacity of stakeholders.

-IV.
-Impact of Results
+Apply innovative approaches and promote good practices to support the implementation and delivery of concrete and sustainable programme results.
+Assist with oversight of research and ensure results are available for use in knowledge products.

-The efficiency and efficacy of support provided by the Child Protection Officer to programme preparation, planning and implementation, contributes to the achievement of sustainable results to create a protective environment for children against harm and all forms of violence, and ensures their survival, development and well-being in society.
-Success in child protection programmes and projects in turn contributes to maintaining and enhancing the credibility and ability of UNICEF to provide programme services for mothers and children that promotes greater social equality in the country.
+Participate as a resource person in capacity building initiatives to enhance the competencies of clients and stakeholders.

-V. Competencies and level of proficiency required (based on UNICEF Professional Competency Profiles.
+III.
+Competencies and level of proficiency required (based on UNICEF Professional Competency Profiles)

-Core Values
+Core Values: